yonasBSD/foot/INSTALL.md

 * scdoc (for man page generation, not needed if documentation is disabled)
 * llvm (for PGO builds with Clang)
 * [tllist](https://codeberg.org/dnkl/tllist) [^1]
+* systemd (optional, foot will install systemd unit files if detected)

 A note on compilers; in general, foot runs **much** faster when compiled with gcc instead of clang.
 A profile-guided gcc build can be